ieee0824/alcoholics/README.md

 # alcoholics

 alcoholics is golang gin Web Framework Middleware.
-This is randomly generate an error.
+This is a resiliency tool that helps applications tolerate random instance failures.

 ```Go
 package main